Small Green Banded Blue

 and over the eastern coastal areas of Australia including

-Three subspecies have been recognised in Australia, although their standing is controversial :
+as one of three subspecies that have been recognised in Australia, although their standing is controversial :

 Further reading :